What is product-market fit—and how to find it with your marketplace

 You have high liquidity

-Liquidity is one of the most important metrics for marketplaces.
+Liquidity is arguably the most important metrics for marketplaces.
 Simon Rothman, a marketplace expert, defines liquidity as "the reasonable expectation of selling something you list or finding what you are looking for."
-In other words, it is the likelihood of a transaction taking place on your marketplace.

 As marketplaces are two-sided businesses, there are two sides to liquidity as well: